Springfield Motorcycle Accident Attorney

 Non-economic damages after a motorcycle accident include the types of losses that are not as easily calculable.
 There are various legally accepted non-economic damage calculation methods that we can use, and these types of losses revolve around what many consider to be “pain and suffering damages.”
 Specifically, we seek to recover compensation for a person’s physical pain and suffering and emotional and psychological distress caused by the incident, along with any loss of quality of life the person endures.

 There is no set amount of compensation paid to motorcycle accident victims in Illinois.
 However, various factors will be taken into account that can affect an insurance settlement or personal injury jury verdict.
-And these factors include the nature and severity of the injury, how long it takes a motorcyclist to recover, whether or not there was any shared fault, the level of property damage, and more.
+These factors include the nature and severity of the injury, how long it takes a motorcyclist to recover, whether or not there was any shared fault, the level of property damage, and more.

-How Long do You Have to File Your Claim?
+How Long Do You Have to File Your Claim?

 Motorcycle accident victims in Springfield and throughout Illinois have a limited amount of time to file these claims in civil court.
 The personal injury statute of limitations for this state is two years from the date an injury occurs.
 Motorcycle crash victims have a two-year window with which to file a lawsuit against the alleged negligent party, or they will forfeit the right to recover compensation for their losses.